HugoDerave/ApexLegendsAPI/README.md

 # Get an API Key

 We require every user to get an API Key for "control" reason and stats.
 To get an API key, go to http://api.mozambiquehe.re/getkey.
-We'll ask you your mail address and short project description.
-Please note that providing a wrong mail addresse will most likely get your key suspended.
+We'll ask you your project url and short project description.
+Please note that providing a wrong information will most likely get your key suspended.

 ## Make a request